hrokr/Heartbeat/README.md

 I'd like to say from here is was models and great results.
+But it wasn't.
+And maybe you're thinking you might like to take a shot it.

 ### Don't expect Google to be of much help.
 It was overrun by wingnuts